About 9+ acres of Rutherford Dust will be paved over for the project.

 It would seem that all of the submissions to the administrative record needed for the Benjamin Ranch appeal were made in the first of the two Planning Commission hearings and that further presentation at the second was seen as unnecessary.

-Given the Board's pro-development makeup (see how dismissively the Board treated the resident-farmers surrounding the Scarlett Winery), opponents of the Bengamin Ranch Winery must also be anticipating an appeal loss and, hopefully, already preparing their CEQA litigation.
+Given the Board's pro-development makeup (see how dismissively the Board treated the resident-farmers surrounding the Scarlett Winery), opponents of the Benjamin Ranch Winery must also be anticipating an appeal loss and, hopefully, already preparing their CEQA litigation.

-Will this be the project that finally convinces the "responsible" but silent resident growers and vintners of Napa County that their way of life is also threatend by the tourism expansion that much of the wine industry and the county government have embraced, a conviction long felt by the rural residents not tied to the wine-tourism economy?
+Will this be the project that finally convinces the "responsible" but silent resident growers and vintners of Napa County that their way of life is also threatened by the tourism expansion that much of the wine industry and the county government have embraced, a conviction long felt by the rural residents not tied to the wine-tourism economy?
 Probably not.

 In any case, much like global warming, it is a bit late to undo the urban development trajectory undertaken in the county over the last 20 years.
 The hundreds of approved, as-yet-unbuilt projects will continue to bring more workers and tourists needing ever more housing, infrastructure, commercial and hospitality development.
-Urbanization, like global warming, is a cyclical process with each individual event amplifying the occurance of future events.
+Urbanization, like global warming, is a cyclical process with each individual event amplifying the occurrence of future events.